polikin/core/README.md

 #####* The docs will come soon!
 ==============
 Every librairie is called by mixin.
 So, you can call `@import "_core"` and until you include a mixin, nothing will be output.
+No dependencies!

 Now with:
 - Susy Responsive Grid (http://susy.oddbird.net/)